-Through Block Plazas help get pedestrians to where they’re going.
-Indoor thruways are meant to have entrances on two different streets, as well as a connection to the building’s lobby.
-This allows for foot traffic to come through the middle of a block, which can help pedestrians avoid thick sidewalk crowds.
+Through Block Plazas help pedestrians get to where they’re going.
+Indoor thruways need to have entrances on two different streets, as well as a connection to the building’s lobby.
+Pedestrians can avoid thick sidewalk crowds when foot traffic is allowed to cut through a block.

 Outdoor Plazas can be a great place to rest.
-If ample and moveable seating is available, there’s more of an opportunity for groups to sit together.
+If ample and moveable seating is available, there is more of an opportunity for groups to sit together.

-Indoor Plazas create comfort from the cold or heat outside, depending on the season.
+Indoor Plazas create comfort from the heat or the cold, depending on the season.
 They may have similar amenities to outdoor plazas.

 Creating a Successful Plaza

 There are rules that govern how these plazas must look, in terms of measurements, function, and amenities.
-Some guidelines to follow that help attract people to the space are:
+Here are some guidelines that help attract people to the space:

 Ensure that all people are able to enter and access the space and its features.
 Try to have it be on the same plane as the sidewalk, without stairs or steep slopes at the entrance.
-This way, everyone is physically able to enter and enjoy it.
+This way everyone is physically able to enter and enjoy the plaza.

 There should not be elements that discourage people from visiting the space.
-Gating can make it appear to be closed.
+For instance, gating can make the area appear closed.
 If necessary, make sure that any barriers used at night are retractable and aren’t in the way during open hours.
-Spikes on flat surfaces means there is less place for people to sit, and they emit an aura of unwelcomeness.
-All areas should have high visibility from the street so that they feel more secure, and not be isolating.
+Spikes on flat surfaces means there is less place for people to sit.
+To make users of the space feel more secure, all all areas within the plaza should have high visibility from the street.

-Create a space that isn’t too far back from the sidewalk or hidden from the sidewalk.
-If there are adjacent driveways or unattractive features, greenery can help block any sore sights.
+Create a space that isn’t too far back or hidden from the sidewalk from the sidewalk.
+Greenery can help block any sore sights if there are adjacent driveways or unattractive features

-Trees and other assorted greenery activate the space.
+Trees and other assorted greenery can activate a space.
 They create a more relaxing and pleasant looking plaza and create a breather from the surrounding urban environment.
 Make sure to not block entryways with plants.